project-error/projecterror.dev/docs/npwd/framework/esx.md

     - While `esx-npwd` may work on other esx versions, this is the best version to use.

 ### Configuration
 You will need to adjust the `config.json` file to match the example below.
-This is required for `qb-npwd` to function correctly.
+This is required for `esx-npwd` to function correctly.
 This is located within the root of your `npwd` folder.
 See [here](https://github.com/project-error/npwd/blob/master/config.json).

 ```json
   "general": {